Twin Schedules: Why Your Twins Don’t Need the Same Routine

-Did you know that nearly 60% of parents of twins believe their children should follow the same schedule?
-This common misconception can lead to stress and frustration, as it overlooks the unique needs of each twin.
-Understanding the dynamics of twin schedules is essential for fostering their individual development.
-What are the implications of adhering to this myth, and how can you create a more tailored approach for your twins?
+Nearly 60% of parents of twins believe their children should follow the same schedule.
+This common misconception can lead to real stress, because it overlooks the unique needs of each child.
+Understanding twin schedule dynamics is key to supporting their individual development.

 Understanding Twin Dynamics